Gautier Thenevet – Domaine Roally, Viré-Clessé

 Yields: 30 hl/ha

-Vinification: Direct press before slow fermentation for nearly a year in horizontal stainless steel tanks.
+Vinification: Direct press before slow fermentation for 1 year in horizontal stainless steel tanks.
 The wine rests on its lees for 4-5 months before bottling.